Oesting/Comparative-tour-through-simulation-algorithms-for-max-stable-processes/README.md

 Some auxiliary functions for the simulation are taken from and parts of simulation algorithms themselves are based on the supplementary material of

-C. Dombry, S. Engelke & M. Oesting, "Exact simulation of max-stable processes", Biometrika 103(2), pp.303-317
+C. Dombry, S. Engelke & M. Oesting, Exact simulation of max-stable processes, *Biometrika* 103(2), pp.303-317

 available from [academic.oup.com](https://doi.org/10.1093/biomet/asw008).